TwilioQuest/twilioquest-dev-fundamentals/levels/tower_of_knowledge/objectives/fs-08-hidden/walkthrough.md

 The filename for a hidden file will often begin with a `.`.
 In Linux and other Unix-based systems, a file or folder whose name begins with a `.` will be hidden.
 This isn't the case in Windows, where the `hidden` attribute has to be set on the file for it to be hidden.
 Hidden files created by Windows will not begin with a `.`.
 However, because the `.` is used in Unix-based systems, and these systems are popular with developers, you may still encounter files and folders with a leading `.` on Windows.

 <% if(isWindows) { %>
 On Windows, a file is hidden by changing its attributes.
 In Powershell, you can change a file's attributes using `attrib`.
-To make a file hidden, you use `attrib -h`.
-To create a hidden file, first create the file with `ni yourhiddenfilename.txt`, and then change its attributes with `attrib -h yourhiddenfilename.txt`.
+To make a file hidden, you use `attrib +h`.
+To create a hidden file, first create the file with `ni yourhiddenfilename.txt`, and then change its attributes with `attrib +h yourhiddenfilename.txt`.
 <% } else { %>
 On Linux and MacOS, you can hide a file by starting its filename with a `.`, for example `.gitignore`.
 You can create a hidden file in one command, for example `touch .yourhiddenfile.txt`.
 To make an existing file hidden, you can rename it using `mv`. `mv` is for renaming and moving files.
 To use `mv`, give it two arguments: the name of the file you want to rename, and the new name.
 For example: `mv notahiddenfile.txt .nowahiddenfile.txt`.
 This will rename `notahiddenfile.txt` to `.nowahiddenfile.txt`, making it hidden by placing a `.` at the start of the filename.